Sam Aubrey: Coaching career

 After graduating from Oklahoma A&M in 1946, Aubrey began coaching basketball.
 He began as the basketball coach at Pryor High School, compiling a 46-29 in three years in that post.
 He then coached for four years at Oklahoma Tech where he compiled a record of 67-52.

 He returned to Oklahoma A&M as the freshman coach in 1953.
 In 10 seasons as freshman coach, he compiled a record of 62-18.
 He then became a full-time assistant coach in 1964.

 After serving for 16 years as an assistant under Iba, Aubrey succeeded Iba as head coach in February 1970.
 However, he resigned after winning only 18 games in three seasons, including only seven in Big Eight play.

+Head coaching record

 Death

 Aubrey died in May 2008 at a retirement center in Stillwater.